-I COLLEGE OF CONTINUING STUDIES
+COLLEGE OF CONTINUING STUDIES

-THE COLLEGE OF CONTINUING STUDIES in cooperation with academic units sponsors quality, nontraditional, academic programs.
-The College of Continuing Studies includes the Division of Lifelong Learning, Evening and Weekend programs, and Summer Sessions.
+THE COLLEGE OF CONTINUING STUDIES, in cooperation with academic units, sponsors quality, nontraditional, academic programs.
+The College of Continuing Studies includes Evening and Weekend programs, Gerontology Center, the Division of Lifelong Learning, Office of Public Service and Outreach and Summer Sessions.